How to apply for the Civil Service paid internship programme for students from disadvantaged, disabled and ethnic minority backgrounds.

 The Summer Diversity Internship Programme (SDIP) gives people from diverse backgrounds the opportunity to see what a career in the Civil Service is like.

 It puts talented undergraduates and graduates on a 6- to 9-week work placement in a government department.
 As a successful applicant, you’ll get an insight into the broad range of opportunities available across the Civil Service.
 By the end of the internship you should feel confident in your ability to apply for the Civil Service Fast Stream.

 You’ll do challenging project-related work such as:

 - conducting research

 - assisting with the creation of policy documents

 - attending meetings with senior advisors on major issues

 At the end of your placement you’ll receive an appraisal report on your performance.

 You can apply for SDIP in your penultimate or final year at university.
 This can include postgraduate studies immediately following your first degree.

-You must also be one or more of the following:
+Candidates must also be from one or more of the following backgrounds: